King Curtis

-Curtis Montgomery (February 7, 1934 – August 13, 1971), known professionally as King Curtis, was an American saxophonist who played rhythm and blues, jazz, and rock and roll.
+Curtis Ousley (born Curtis Montgomery, February 7, 1934 – August 13, 1971), known professionally as King Curtis, was an American saxophonist who played rhythm and blues, jazz, and rock and roll.
 A bandleader, band member, and session musician, he was also a musical director and record producer.
 A master of the instrument, he played tenor, alto, and soprano saxophone.
 He played riffs and solos on hit singles such as "Respect" by Aretha Franklin (1967), and "Yakety Yak" by the Coasters (1958) and his own "Soul Twist" (1962), "Soul Serenade" (1964), and "Memphis Soul Stew" (1967).

 Early life

-Curtis Montgomery was born in Fort Worth, Texas, the son of Ethel Montgomery, and was adopted, with his sister Josephine Allen (died 2019), by Josie and William Ousley.
+King Curtis was born in Fort Worth, Texas, the son of Ethel Montgomery, and was adopted, with his sister Josephine Allen (died 2019), by Josie and William Ousley, whose last name he used throughout his life.
 Curtis attended I.M.
 Terrell High School, and studied and performed music with schoolmate Ornette Coleman (1930–2015).

 Career

 Curtis started playing saxophone at the age of twelve in the Fort Worth area.
 He took interest in many musical genres including jazz, rhythm and blues, and popular music.
 As a student pursuing music, he turned down college scholarships in order to join the Lionel Hampton Band.
 During his time with Hampton, he was able to write and arrange music and learn guitar.
 In 1952 Curtis decided to move to New York and became a session musician, recording for such labels as Prestige, Enjoy, Capitol, and Atco.
-He recorded with Nat Adderley, Wynton Kelly, Buddy Holly, and Andy Williams as well as playing on Waylon Jennings' first ever recording in 1958.
+He recorded with Nat Adderley, Wynton Kelly, Buddy Holly, and Andy Williams, as well as playing on Waylon Jennings' first ever recording in 1958.

 Stylistically, Curtis took inspiration from saxophonists Lester Young, Louis Jordan, Illinois Jacquet, Earl Bostic, and Gene Ammons.
 Known for his syncopated and percussive style, he was both versatile and powerful as a musician.
 He put together a group during his time as a session musician that included Richard Tee, Cornell Dupree, Jerry Jemmott, and Bernard Purdie.